AnnabelYates/America-s-National-Parks-An-Idyllic-Vacation/README.md

 The client is asking for the travel agency’s top 3 recommendations for national parks in the United States of America based on their criteria of safest and least popular places.
 They would also like lists of the top 5 most dangerous and the top 5 most popular national parks, so they can avoid these locations in future travels.

 This analysis revealed that visiting national parks is not actually "dangerous" when visitors follow established regulations and use common sense.
 The rate of deaths per 100,000 visitors for each park shows that the risk of dying while visiting a national park is extremely low.
 Additionally, the analysis revealed there is no clear overall correlation between a national park's death rate and yearly average visitation, though 3 national parks with the highest death rates are also among the top 10 least visited national parks.
+To select the ideal national park for the client, I determined that the least popular and safest national parks would be those among the top 10 least visited national parks and also have the lowest rates of death per 100,000 visitors.
 I presented the following travel recommendations to the client:

-1)

-2) a

-3)  b
+1) Gates of the Arctic National Park
+2) Kobuk Valley National Park
+3) National Park of American Samoa

 ## Project Requirements: